hero

 “OCF’s aim for being involved in supporting entrepreneurship and other drivers of economic vitality is to create thriving, vibrant communities across the state of Oregon, with an intentional focus on communities that have been underrepresented in terms of economic growth and their opportunity to access capital and build wealth.”

-In June, the OCF board named a new CEO, Lisa Mensah, who brings with her decades of expertise in increasing access to capital in distressed and low-wealth communities.
-Before joining OCF in mid-September, Mensah led the nation’s largest network of Community Development Financial Institutions (CDFIs) and worked on rural poverty with the Ford Foundation and as Undersecretary for Rural Development at the USDA in the Obama Administration, managing a $215 billion loan portfolio.
+OCF's CEO Lisa Mensah brings with her decades of expertise in increasing access to capital in distressed and low-wealth communities.
+Before joining OCF in 2022, Mensah led the nation’s largest network of Community Development Financial Institutions (CDFIs) and worked on rural poverty with the Ford Foundation and as Undersecretary for Rural Development at the USDA in the Obama Administration, managing a $215 billion loan portfolio.

-Later this month, OCF will announce the second cohort of Thriving Entrepreneurs grants.
-The program, launched last year, prioritizes funding for organizations that serve people of color, women and rural entrepreneurs.
-The first cohort of 28 grantees received a total of $580,000 in OCF funding.
+OCF's Thriving Entrepreneurs grants program, launched in 2021, prioritizes funding for organizations that serve people of color, women and rural entrepreneurs.

 “We are looking at who in our communities are able to build wealth, as well as how that process works.
 So often, it’s through building small businesses,” Loeb says.
 “And yet everybody does not have equal access to capital and support.
 It boils down to economic justice and really looking at how as a foundation we can promote greater opportunity for economic mobility for all Oregonians.
 It won’t ‘just happen.’
 We need to make sure there are resources and support going to specific areas, to level that playing field.”